ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="GP_GraphColoring"></a>
 ### Graph coloring - Chromatic Number
 Graph coloring is a technique in which you are needed to color the vertices of a graph in such a way that no two adjacent vertices have the same color.
 The minimum number of colors needed to achieve this is called the chromatic number of the graph.
-The basic greedy algo to get to an answer can suggest the upperbound on the number of colors needed.
-The algo is:
-1. Color first vertex with color A.
-2. For the remaining vertices: Choose the lowest numbered color available that hasn't been used in the adjacent vertices.
-In case no such already available color is present, so add a new color to the list of colors.
+The basic greedy algorithm to know that how many colors would be needed to color the graph would be:<br>
+**Step 0:** Make 2 arrays to sotre colors.
+One array will sotre the color used for each index.
+Let us call this array color_matching[].
+The other array would hold boolean values denoting whether a color is available to use at any moment of time or not.
+Let us call this array colors[].

+**Step 1:** Color the first vertex with the first available color.
+To check the first available color, simply loop through the colors[] array and check for availablity.
+Add this color to color_mathcing[] for the first vertex.

+**Step 2:** Now for every other vertex we do the following:
+1. Mark all the colors as available intitially.
+2. For every adjacent node of the vertex, mark the colors used by adjacent nodes as not available anymore.
+3. Now search for the first available color in the colors[] array and use it for this node.
+Add this color to color_mathcing[] for this vertex.

 The code would be as follows:
 ```java